saurabh-sonvane/TRIVAGO-CLONE/README.md

-# **TRIVAGO-Clone**
+# **TRIVAGO-CLONE**

 ## **Project Description**

-The goal of the Project TRIVAGO-Clone is to create our version of Trivago whick looks and functions similar to the website trivago.com.
+The goal of the Project TRIVAGO-CLONE is to create our version of Trivago whick looks and functions similar to the website trivago.com.
 This provides ability to search hotels based on ocation, setting user preference like check-in and check-out date , booking hotels as well as paying online.

 ## **Techologies used in this Project:**
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white"/>